 There are five main ways to get to Machu Picchu.
 Which you choose will largely determine what to bring to Machu Picchu in terms of clothing and other items, so it’s important to check out what the options are.
 The first three experiences listed involve train travel and do not include camping.
 Rather, you will be staying in decent hotels.
 While you don’t really need to be prepared for ‘roughing it’, practical clothing is always recommended, as is a comfortable day pack.

 When it comes to clothing, layering can be key at all times of year.
 Especially when you’ll be camping overnight.
-If you’ll be taking a trip that includes trekking, then your Machu Picchu hiking boots should also be sturdy ones.
+If you’ll be taking a trip that includes trekking, then your hiking boots should also be sturdy ones.
 This is especially true of the train and hiking combination tour – also known as the short or 2 day Inca Trail trek – as this one does include some hiking.
 For all types of trip, you will also want to add a bathing suit to your Machu Picchu clothing list so you can sample the thermal springs at Aguas Calientes.

 Whether you take one of the train trips or the classic Inca Trail trek, you need to be aware of the luggage restrictions that apply to each.
 These are explained under each heading below.